 Mice.
 Roaches.
 Bed bugs.
 Fleas.
 Ants.
 Most of us want nothing to do with them, outside of hiring someone else to get rid of them for us.
+We’d rather not dwell on crazy pest control facts.

 For those of you who have an interest in all things scientific, this post is pretty cool.
 For those of you who are fairly squeamish about pests around your home, this post may be the stuff of nightmares.